-That because the prices of commodities change on a weekly or even daily basis.
+Prices of commodities change on a weekly or even daily basis.
 Contract prices change as well.
-That’s why your cost of meat, gasoline and gold changes so often.
+That’s why the costs of meat, gasoline, and gold change so often.

 How They Work